Anorak News | Arsenal balls: Danny Welbeck’s ‘horror’ injury revealed

 Over in the Indy, their experts can confirm – or guess – that Danny Welbeck is “to have an x-ray”.
 When does an injured footballer not have a scan?
 But it must be bad, right?
 “The injury will almost certainly see him withdrawn from Gareth Southgate’s England squad for matches against the United States and Croatia,” says the website.

 It might be bad.
 It might be a “horror” injury.
 Or it could be pulled ligaments.
 Or a bad sprain.
-Or a small fracture.
+Or a fracture – which, according to the NHS, involves placing the injured ankle in a protective boot for around 6 weeks.
 Welbeck might be ok to play in two weeks time for England, say the papers.
 Or maybe he’ll never play for Arsenal again, say the same papers.

 They shoot horses.